LGBTQ rights in Alaska: Transgender rights

 Transgender persons in Alaska may request an amended birth certificate with a corrected name and gender marker.
+However, their previous legal name will still appear at the bottom of the amended birth certificate, along with language noting that their birth certificate was originally issued under their former name and amended due to a change of name.
 To request a change in the gender marker, the applicant must submit to the Department of Vital Records a "Birth Certificate Request Form", a photocopy of their ID or that of their parent or guardian, a letter from a medical or mental health provider attesting to appropriate clinical treatment for gender transition or a certified copy of a court ordered change of sex, and the payment of the fee.
 Changing the gender marker on a driver's license requires submitting to the Division of Motor Vehicles a letter from a licensed provider attesting clinical treatment or an already updated birth certificate or a court order for gender change.

 Sports

-In September 2023, the Alaska Board of Education by a vote of 7-1 passed a rule to ban transgender individuals within any female sports and athletes throughout the state.
+In September 2023, the Alaska Board of Education, by a vote of 7-1, passed a rule to ban transgender individuals from participating in female sports and athletics throughout the state.